pulp-platform/snitch_cluster/target/snitch_cluster/WALKTHROUGH.md

 Note that the RTL is not the only source which is generated from the configuration file.
 The software stack also depends on the configuration file.
 Make sure you always build the software with the same configuration of the hardware you are going to run it on.
 By default, if you compile the software after you have compiled the hardware, this is ensured automatically for you.
 Whenever you override the configuration file on the Make command-line, the configuration will be stored in the `cfg/lru.hjson` file.
 Successive invocations of Make may omit the `CFG_OVERRIDE` flag and the least-recently used configuration saved in `cfg/lru.hjson` will be picked up automatically.

-___Note:__ When you have time, have a look at the `Makefile` and the commands that are executed by the `sw`, `rtl` and `bin/snitch_cluster.vsim` targets.
-Note that the Makefile includes the Makefrag in `util/Makefrag` at the root of this repository where plenty of things are defined._
+___Note:__ When you have time, have a look at the `Makefile` and the commands that are executed by the `sw` and `bin/snitch_cluster.vsim` targets.
+Note that the Makefile includes the Make fragment in `target/common/common.mk` at the root of this repository where plenty of things are defined._

 ## Building the Snitch software